The NLP Task Effectiveness of Long-Range Transformers: Experiments

 \subsection{Question Answering}

-For question answering we experiment with eQA (\textbf{TriviaQA}) and aQA (\textbf{Qasper} and \textbf{QuALITY}).
-We adopt the most straightforward method of concatenating the question and passage, then extract or decode the answers. \textbf{Longformer}, \textbf{BigBird}, \textbf{XLNet} are tested for encoder-only tasks, and Longformer-Encoder-Decoder (LED) is used for seq2seq tasks.
-For models with global tokens (Longformer$^G$ and BigBird), we set the query as global tokens.\footnote{The global tokens of BigBird are located in the first 2 blocks and cannot be customized, so we place the query at the beginning of the sequence.}

-\textbf{TriviaQA} is a question answering dataset that involves extracting answer spans from reference documents.
-We use F1 and exact match (EM) to evaluate the performance. \textbf{Qasper} addresses the QA task in the domain of academic papers.
-It involves various answer types: extractive, abstractive, boolean, and unanswerable.
+For question answering we experiment with eQA (\textbf{TriviaQA}) and aQA (\textbf{Qasper} and \textbf{QuALITY}). \textbf{Performer}, \textbf{Longformer}, \textbf{BigBird}, and \textbf{XLNet} are tested for encoder-only tasks; \textbf{BART} and Longformer-Encoder-Decoder (\textbf{LED}) is used for seq2seq tasks.
+For Longformer$^G$ and BigBird, we set the question text (and candidate answers for QuALITY) as global tokens.\footnote{The global tokens of BigBird are fixed in the first 2 blocks, so we place the query at the beginning of the sequence.} \textbf{TriviaQA} is a question answering dataset that involves extracting answer spans from reference documents.
+We adopt the method and codebase of \citet{joshi2017TriviaQALargeScale}.
+F1 is used as evaluation metrics. \textbf{Qasper} addresses the QA task in the domain of academic papers and involves various answer types: extractive, abstractive, boolean, and unanswerable.
 We unify such tasks as an abstractive QA task~(cf. \citet{shaham2022SCROLLSStandardizedCompaRison}) and implement an LED-based decoder to generate answers.
-F1 score is used for the evaluation of Qasper. \textbf{QuALITY} is a multiple choice QA task.
+F1 score is used for the evaluation of Qasper. \textbf{QuALITY} is a multiple-choice QA task.
 Given a question and a passage, the task is to select the correct answer from several candidates.
-We regard it as a seq2seq problem, with the objective to predict the correct answer conditioned on the concatenation of query and passage.
-During inference, the candidate answer with the least perplexity is selected.
-Results shown in \cref{tab:QA-1,tab:QA-2}.
+We regard it as a seq2seq problem, with the objective to predict the correct answer conditioned on the concatenation of query, candidate answers, and passage.
+During inference, the answer with the least perplexity is selected.
+All results are shown in \cref{tab:QA-1,tab:QA-2}, and the full results with more metrics are shown in \cref{sec:qa_full_exp}.

+Across all results, we find that larger receptive fields lead to better performance in most cases.
+More importantly, setting queries as global tokens greatly benefits the performance on both eQA and aQA.
+For QuALITY, it slightly hurt the performance to set both query and candidate as global tokens.
+We reckon too many global tokens might introduce more noise, similar to the case of coref.

+We speculate that the performance gain mostly comes from enhanced attention to the query, which if further verified by the metric breakdown that is shown in \cref{fig:extqa_bd}.
+All models perform well on short texts, while models with global tokens obtain an observably greater advantage over the baseline models for longer documents ($p$ value < 0.01).
+We think that the global token mechanism could help the model be less distracted on long texts via more attention on the queries~(\cref{sec:query}), which consequently improves the performance.